 One thing I did learn about during this convention was that a writer’s attitude is a little thing which can make a big difference.
 I saw great, successful, rich authors who were entirely unassuming and down-to-earth, and I saw lots of people who tooted their own horns and tended to speak negatively about how hard it is to be an author.
 Hand-in-hand with having recently read The Secret, I have to add my two cents in here that having negative thoughts when you’ve been fortunate enough to write, finish, and publish a book (regardless it’s self-published or with a big 5 house), is nothing but a recipe for disaster.

 No matter how bad it gets, start each day with a fresh pair of eyes and a positive attitude.
 Positive thoughts create positive things, and your energy will reflect in your writing, as well as on other people.
 It’s important to stay clear and focused when problems arise, have a positive attitude, and to project that positive attitude in everything you do.
 Don’t speak negatively.
 Adversity and opposition dies down – lasting impressions from how you handle it never do.

 I can’t wait to go back to Fyrecon next year, and I’d love to teach a few classes on a healthy mindset, self-editing, and writing in a deeper POV.

-Stay tuned to my social media and posts; Astraeus releases October 23rd with Immortal Works, and I am currently writing the sequel.
+Stay tuned to my social media and posts; Astraeus releases this autumn with Covey Publishing, and I am currently writing the sequel.
 I can’t wait to share the book with the world!